How to Read OBD2 Live Data: Parameters, Normal Ranges, and What Each Value Means (2026)

 The Mass Air Flow sensor sits in the intake tract and measures how many grams of air per second are entering the engine.
 The ECM uses this number as the primary input for calculating fuel delivery.

 There's a handy rule of thumb: at idle, a healthy engine's MAF reading in grams per second should be roughly equal to its displacement in litres.
 A 2.0L engine should read around 2.0 to 3.0 g/s at idle.
 A 3.5L V6 should be around 3.5 to 5.0 g/s.
-This isn't exact (it varies with altitude, temperature, and engine design) but it's a useful ballpark.
+This isn't exact - altitude, engine design, and ambient temperature all shift the number - but it's a useful ballpark.

 If the reading is significantly low, the MAF sensor is probably dirty.
 The sensing element is a heated wire or film, and oil mist from the crankcase ventilation system gradually coats it.
 A dirty MAF under-reports airflow, which means the ECM delivers less fuel than the engine actually needs.
 You'll see positive fuel trims climbing as the ECM compensates.